eka-lark/WeatherAppNodeJS/README.md

 # WeatherAppNodeJS
-This is simple Dynamic Weather App(Website) which is provide real time weather information according to intered city.
+This is simple Dynamic Weather App(Website) which is provide real time weather information according to city name.
-By using Node.js, Html, Css, JavaScript and API for real time data of weather information.
+By using Node.js, Html, Css, JavaScript and "openweatherMap" API for real time data of weather information.